 Seasonings

-We’ve seasoned these fritters lightly with grated lemon rind and garlic powder.
+We’ve seasoned these fritters lightly with lemon zest and garlic powder.
 If you feel like adding some fresh herbs, we think basil or dill would work well here.

 Other Ingredients